hankertrix/SgSL-Sign-Bank/src/pages/resources/definitions.md

 An initialised sign is a sign that uses a letter of the English alphabet in its gesture, usually the first letter of the word.

+## Sord

+A sord is the sign language equivalent of a word.